thephez/dash-docs/_includes/helpers/summaries.md

 {% assign summary_clearBanned="clears list of banned nodes." %}
 {% assign summary_createMultiSig="creates a P2SH multi-signature address." %}
 {% assign summary_createRawTransaction="creates an unsigned serialized transaction that spends a previous output to a new output with a P2PKH or P2SH address.
 The transaction is not stored in the wallet or transmitted to the network." %}
+{% assign summary_debug="changes the debug category from the console." %}
 {% assign summary_decodeRawTransaction="decodes a serialized transaction hex string into a JSON object describing the transaction." %}
 {% assign summary_decodeScript="decodes a hex-encoded P2SH redeem script." %}
 {% assign summary_disconnectNode="immediately disconnects from a specified node." %}